 A study by National University of Singapore published in 2009 found that 40% of 1,782 preschoolers aged 3 to 6 had early childhood caries; 90% of them left untreated.

 In 2013, 50.6% of Primary One students had early childhood cavities.

 Why are the statistics for early childhood cavities high despite efforts made by Health Promotion Board and Health Ministry on the importance of oral hygiene?

-While oral hygiene is important, it is just one aspect to oral health.
-There are other aspects of oral health that needs to be addressed as well.
+While oral hygiene is important, it is just one aspect of oral health.
+There are other aspects of oral health that need to be addressed as well.

 Here are 3 main points to note.